Non-steroidal preventer inhalers in brief

 What non-steroidal preventer inhalers are there?

 Intal (sodium cromoglicate) is an MDI (Metered Dose Inhaler).
 It can be prescribed to adults and to children over five.
 This medicine works well for you if your asthma is triggered by an allergy or exercise.

 Tilade (nedocromil sodium) is also an MDI (Metered Dose Inhaler).
 The medicine is mint flavoured.
-It is suitable for adults and children over six.
+It is suitable for adults and children over five.

 You or your child might be prescribed a non-steroidal inhaler when: